 The study also found that feelings of loneliness and worry almost always exclusively appear together, which means students who are homesick or isolated are vulnerable when it comes to struggles with mental health right now.

 University Students and Mental Health: Main Sources of Stress

 Isolation and health-related anxiety are triggering stress in young adults right now.
 Some of the main factors that impact student mental health include:

 - Health-related anxiety

-The escalation has caused many students to become anxious about the state of their physical health, and the health of their families, with the press reporting that international students are especially concerned about returning home and potentially putting their loved ones at risk.
+Events over the last year escalation have caused many students to become anxious about the state of their physical health, and the health of their families.

 - Isolation and loneliness

 Making new friends can be a struggle, and student mental health can be impacted as new students can often feel isolated and left out when starting their university years.
 Joining in on local student societies, sports and cultural activities can help students to connect with others and feel less isolated.

 Missing out on events like London Pride, Glastonbury, Record Store Day, and others over the last year has been tough.
 Read more here about coping with loneliness at university.